autotelik/datashift/README.md

 thor datashift:import:load -i, --input=INPUT -m, --model=MODEL
 '''

-Exports are based around a single main DB model is supplied.
+Exports are currently based around a single main DB model to a single Worksheet, but can include associations of that model.

 Column headings will simply reflect the database columns names and association names, although this is configurable.

-A mapping configuration can be sued for both imports and exports to explicitly map between headers and database names, when automatic generation not suitable.
+A mapping configuration can be used for both imports and exports, to explicitly map between headers and database names, when automatic mapping not suitable.

 On Import, a main DB model is supplied, for which a dictionary of all possible attributes and associations is created.